j0nnyboi/safely-dex/dex/README.md

 # supported options are localnet, mainnet, testnet, devnet
 CLUSTER=localnet

-# verify that you have SOL balances for gas
+# verify that you have SAFE balances for gas
-KEYPAIR=~/.config/solana/id.json
+KEYPAIR=~/.config/safecoin/id.json
-solana balance -k $KEYPAIR
+safecoin balance -k $KEYPAIR

 # run the demo script (this is mostly a smoke test)
 cargo run -- $CLUSTER whole-shebang $KEYPAIR $DEX_PROGRAM_ID